JustinNeri/ConsultTrack/README.md

   This matters more now that there are threads — a message sits unseen until the other side next opens the app.
 Add a mailer if it needs to reach someone who is not looking at the dashboard.
-- **Attachments** in the booking modal are UI only.
-Files are listed but not uploaded; wire them to a Supabase Storage bucket when you need them.
-- **Capstone milestones** (`MILESTONES` / `COMPLETED_MILESTONES` in `Dashboard.jsx`)
-  are hard-coded, since no table tracks them.
-The 60% / "System Review" figures come from there.
 - **Adviser assignment** — a student picks their adviser per booking, from the directory at `GET /api/advisers`, which lists only the advisers in the student's own department (`POST /api/consultations` enforces the same rule, so the filter